Healthline and our partners may receive a portion of revenues if you make a purchase using a link on this page.

 Thyme and ivy leaf

-An herbal preparation of thyme and ivy leaf was found in to decrease cough symptoms compared to people not being treated with any remedy.
+An herbal preparation of thyme and ivy leaf was found in

 Essential oils of thyme and ivy leaf can be inhaled through a diffuser at home.
 They can also be purchased as a tincture of thyme and ivy leaf at your local health food store.